Nähanleitung Bluse “Mathilda”

 Size 34-40 Material 1.50 m 140cm wide

-Cut out the pattern pieces from your outer fabric.
+Cut the pattern pieces from your outer fabric.
 Lay the fabric right side up.
-Lay the selvedges parallel to the center so that you can lay the front and back pieces in the fold.
-The pattern pieces should all be face up.
-Always align the grain arrow on all pieces in the same direction and parallel to the selvage of the fabric.
-Transfer all the notches from the pattern through a 3mm long incision with scissors or chalk and mark the ends of the darts.
-Pinch the seam allowance in the fold of the fabric because this is always a center.
-Markings define positions of dart ends, pocket positions, etc. Transfer these either with chalk or pins.
+Lay the selvedges parallel to the middle so that you can place the front and back pieces in the fold.
+The pattern pieces should all lie face up.
+Always align the thread arrow in the same direction on all pieces and parallel to the selvedge of the fabric.
+Transfer all the clips from the pattern through a 3mm long incision with scissors or chalk and mark the ends of the darts.
+Clip the seam allowance in the fabric fold because this is always a center.
+Markings define positions of dart ends, pocket positions, and much more.
+Transfer these either with chalk or pins.

 • 2x VT sleeves in opposite directions